AstraZeneca/runnable/docs/concepts/modes-implementations/local.md

 ### Enabling parallel

-By default, none of the branches in parallel or a map node are executed parallelly.
+By default, none of the branches in parallel or a map node are executed in parallel.
-You can enable it by setting enable_parallel to 'true' (case-insensitive).
+You can enable it by setting enable_parallel to True.

-!!!
-Note
-    Please note that 'enable_parallel' needs a string 'true' and not a boolean true.